Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 - More

-Before you arrive back in Borgarnes, you'll make a final stop at the Kirkjufell mountain.
-It's one of the most photographed places in Iceland, with an unusual cone shape that makes it quite distinctive.
+Before returning to Borgarnes, you’ll make a final stop at the Kirkjufell mountain.
+It’s one of the most photographed places in Iceland, with an unusual cone shape that makes it quite distinctive.
 You might even recognize it from Game of Thrones.

-There's also an optional tour available today, which is ideal for travelers who want to learn more about Iceland's volcanic activity.
-You'll be able to descend into the Vidgelmir lava cave and marvel at the underground world created by molten lava.
+There’s also an optional tour available today, which is ideal for travelers who want to learn more about Iceland’s volcanic activity.
+You’ll have the chance to descend into the Vidgelmir lava cave, where you can marvel at the underground world shaped by molten lava.

 - Reykjavik